 - The client requests a certificate via

 tsh login.
-This command launches a web browser on a client’s machine and directs it to a Teleport proxy.
+This command launches a web browser on a client’s machine and directs it to a Teleport Proxy Service.

-- The Teleport proxy redirects the user to Github’s login page, using Github’s 2FA.
+- The Teleport Proxy Service redirects the user to Github’s login page, using Github’s 2FA.

-- The auth service issues a certificate with a configured time to live (TTL) and it is returned to the client.
+- The Teleport Auth Service issues a certificate with a configured time to live (TTL) and it is returned to the client.

 Upon successful authentication, an SSH certificate will be stored in the user's